ubc/wiki-embed/readme.txt

 == Changelog ==
+= 1.4 =
+* Enables ability to split article into accordion (via jQuery UI)
+* Rewrote function that parses/renders html to no longer use Simple HTML DOM parser as it uses a lot of resources
+* Updated caching: Now if the remote page can't be accessed, cached content will be served if it exists, even if it is past its expiry date.
+* More caching: Now if the cache expires the page will show the cached content one last time and refresh it immediately after.
+This means the user should never really face delays for the wiki content is to be retrieved and parsed.
+* Fixed overlay view

 = 1.2.4 =
 * Bug fix: Causes errors on 404 pages.
 Links stop working.
 Now fixed
 * removed un-necessary files